zedlopez/ifm/Writing with Inform.md

 [ ZL: nothing Inform has ever said about CC-BY is true. https://intfiction.org/t/attribution-etiquette-question-when-updating-changing-someone-elses-extension/60201/4 and I think it's misinformation that's ultimately dangerous to the community ]::

-Writers who wish to make their extensions public on the Inform website should also be clear that by doing so, they are donating their work to the community on the basis of the broadest form of Creative Commons license: that is, they retain copyright and the right to be identified as the author (and as we shall see they are automatically credited in any work of IF which uses their extension), but are giving unlimited permission to use, circulate and republish their extensions in any form, even as part of commercial works (should that arise).
+Writers who wish to make their extensions public on the Inform website should also be clear that by doing so, they are donating their work to the community on the basis of the broadest form of Creative Commons licence: that is, they retain copyright and the right to be identified as the author (and as we shall see they are automatically credited in any work of IF which uses their extension), but are giving unlimited permission to use, circulate and republish their extensions in any form, even as part of commercial works (should that arise).
 To publish a public extension is a public-spirited act, done for only the reward of a modest acknowledgement.

 If the author of an extension has not made it public, or indicated in some other way that it is free to be used without the need for permission, then it would be both polite and prudent to check with the author before publishing something which incorporates their work.